Uxia94/PEX-01_Holocene/README.md

 ### Run `NMF_Peixao_11ka.m`:
 - Requires the input file `Peixao_11ka_alkanes.xlsx`.
 - Requires the external function `NMF.m` from Polissar et al. (2025), cited above.

+### Run `Plots_alkanes.m`:
+- Uses three independent input files (set paths in the USER INPUT section).
+- Data associated with figures are linked to a manuscript currently under review and will be accessible in the PANGAEA repository upon publication.

 ## Notes
 - **Input Data**: Contact the corresponding author (m.eugenia.fernandezp@udc.es) for supporting information or full datasets.